104-Foot Rescue Boat, aka Type I, Design 235, Production Run of 158

 Yards that built 104s included Casey Boat Builders in Fairhaven, MA; Ventnor Boat Works of Atlantic City, NJ; Dachel-Carter Shipbuilding, Benton Harbor, MI; Brownsville Boat of Brownsville, TX; Stephens Brothers of Stockton, CA.; but some sources maintain the best 104s for the 10th ERBS were built by Sagstad Shipyard, Seattle, WA.
 Pre-war Sagstad had specialized in building fishing boats for the North Pacific.
 The boat shown above was Stephens Brothers built and has the framework for tropical canvas installed, but no canvas.
 At some point, I'm not sure but think probably after WW II, four were transferred under lend-lease, one to Cuba and three to the Dominican Republic.

 The basic numbers for the 104, model A, are as follows: LOA 104'-9"; beam 19'-2 1/2"; draft of 5'-3"; displacement 83 long tons (about 92 short tons); fuel, 4000 gal. of gasoline; and 60 gallons of lube oil.
 Her fresh water tanks held 960 gallons.
-Not very fuel efficient, she could run for about 20 hours at full power, which gave her an operating range of about 400 miles at full power.consuming 200 gph.
+Not very fuel efficient, she could run for about 20 hours at full power, which gave her an operating range of about 550 miles at full power.consuming 200 gph.
 At normal cruising I'm sure she did considerably better but I have not found numbers to back that up.
+Running on just one Hall-Scott engine for maximum economy, they had a range of about 1,500 miles.
 Normally the 104s had a crew of twelve.Thus far I have been able to document only a total of 93 boats having been built, not including 104' boats built as Quick Supply boats, although the "official" number of 158 boats may include them.

 Use "control +" on your keyboard to enlarge the drawing below, courtesy of the Haggin Museum, Stockton, CA. There is a larger version of this drawing in the 104-ft. album under Photos & Missions.